mariabourbon/music_project/README.md

 4.Barplots and Lineplots: Illustrating trends and patterns in the data.

 **Search Box from Wikipedia API**
-- Explore the definitions of each mental health condition or symptom in the tool, including OCD, depression, anxiety, and insomnia.
+- Explore the definitions of each mental health condition or symptom in the tool, including Anxiety, Depression, Insomnia and OCD.

 MindfulMelodies: Your musical companion on the journey to better mental well-being.
 Discover the profound impact of music on your mental health.
 Explore, listen, and find your perfect soundtrack for a healthier and happier you!